 In complex medical device litigation, a class action suit can be a detriment to many class members, as they are often forced into a blanket “low ball settlement” and higher attorney fees.
 At Schmidt & Clark, LLP, we understand that our clients are suffering emotionally and economically due to loss of wages and/or high medical bills and we plan to maximize each client’s recovery by filing individual catheter recall lawsuits on their behalf.

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in catheter recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: Again, if you were harmed by an allegedly defective catheter, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.